peterbarker/sds021/common-support-serial-sensor.rst

 A next sensible step is to write a parser, in C++, to run on your desktop.
 So long as you structure it appropriately, it should be transferable into the ArduPilot code when it becomes time to do that.

-Writing the parser to run on your desktop PC has the advantage that you can use all the modern tools for debugging the code - valgrind and gdb are obvious examples.
+Writing the parser to run on your desktop PC has the advantage that you can use all the modern tools for debugging the code - valgrind and gdb are popular examples.

 sds021.cpp contains an example program which opens the serial port, parses the stream and emits readings on stdout.